 TGbe editor: Please make the following changes in subclause 35.2.1.2.3 (Non-AP STA behavior) :

 The non-AP EHT STA may use the time allocated by the associated AP in an MU-RTS TXS Trigger frame, which is addressed to the STA and that has the Triggered TXOP Sharing Mode subfield equal to 2, for the transmission of one or more non-TB PPDUs that are addressed to the AP or to another STA.
-The non-AP EHT STA that received a MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 2 may transmit, within an allocated time, a QoS Data or QoS Null frame containing a CAS Control subfield with the RDG/More PPDU subfield equal to 0 to the associated AP from which it has received an EHT Capabilities element with the TXOP Return Support In TXOP Sharing Mode 2 subfield set to 1.
+The non-AP EHT STA that received a MU-RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 2 may transmit, within an allocated time, a QoS Data or QoS Null frame that includes an HE variant HT Control field with (#16723) a CAS Control subfield with the RDG/More PPDU subfield equal to 0 to the associated AP from which it has received an EHT Capabilities element with the TXOP Return Support In TXOP Sharing Mode 2 subfield set to 1.
 Otherwise, the STA shall not transmit such frame to its associated AP within the allocated time.